About the Journal

 Publication Fees

-The Journal of Childhood Studies does not charge Article Processing Charges (APCs) nor article submission charges to its authors for publication.
+Journal of Childhood Studies does not charge Article Processing Charges (APCs) nor article submission charges to its authors for publication.

 Journal History

-In January 2016, Canadian Children transitioned into Journal of Childhood Studies.
-This change positions the journal within a multidisciplinary, international audience.
+Transforming into Journal of Childhood Studies positions the Journal within a multidisciplinary, international collective of childhood studies stakeholders.
 Shifting from the boundaries set by the previous title, Journal of Childhood Studies addresses political concerns around the exclusivity of identifying a single nationality and instead opens up to publications that address the contested politics of globalized childhoods.
+Key to this mandate, Journal of Childhood Studies transitioned from a subscription-based print format to an open-access digital platform in an effort to better target an international audience and to be relevant and sustainable in an age of rapid knowledge transmission coupled with urgent ecological concerns.